ReggieTe/magento-2-quiz-app/README.md

 <h1 align="center">Magento 2 Quiz App</h1>

-Practice and test your magento 2 knowledge by answering questions in a quiz application made with [Flutter](https://flutter.dev/docs/get-started/install).
+Practice and test your magento 2 knowledge by answering questions in a quiz application

 ## User Stories
 -   [X] User can start the quiz by pressing a `button`